I am a postdoctoral fellow at Princeton University and International Crisis Group.

 Previously based at the Centre for Economic Performance at the London School of Economics.
 I received my Ph.D. in Economics from the University of Lausanne, M.Sc. in Economic Policy from the University College London and B.A. in Economics from the University of Zurich.

-Where research meets policy.
+Where science meets policy.

 At Crisis Group, I lead the quantitative work stream on climate security, brief heads of state, foreign ministries and intergovernmental organizations to shape their thinking on climate security topics.